gvwilson/thirdbit/fiction/voyage/index.md

 offered it to the king.
 When asked why, he said, "Because if you do not slay me while 'tis day, my lord, I stand at risk of being traitor when 'tis night."
-Despite their attempts to burn the Pale Remainder in their tents, and avoid them otherwise, Hradcy and several of his gens had actually slain two directly<sup>In Bardessalen Yeramowcsza's "speculative biography" of Hradcy, the coronel consciously decides to incur the Pale curse as a way of forcing Uws to realize what needs to be done.
-As noble as this sounds, readers must keep in mind that Bardessalen's works are called "speculative" for good reasons…  </sup>.
+Despite their attempts to burn the Pale Remainder in their tents, and avoid them otherwise, Hradcy and several of his gens had actually slain two directly<span class="sidenote">In Bardessalen Yeramowcsza's "speculative biography" of Hradcy, the coronel consciously decides to incur the Pale curse as a way of forcing Uws to realize what needs to be done.
+As noble as this sounds, readers must keep in mind that Bardessalen's works are called "speculative" for good reasons…  </span>.

 Understandably, Uws refused, but the coronel was unrelenting.
 As far as he was concerned, he had fallen in battle; the fact that he was still walking and breathing was an irrelevance.
-If Uws would not kill him and his men, they would have to kill one another, and Uws would still be left with the task of finishing off the last one<sup>This may be the first evidence of the emergence of post-Angelic strictures against self-killing.</sup>.
+If Uws would not kill him and his men, they would have to kill one another, and Uws would still be left with the task of finishing off the last one<span class="sidenote">This may be the first evidence of the emergence of post-Angelic strictures against self-killing.</span>.
 And there wasn't time for
 debate: the eastern horizon was already bruised.

 Heavy-hearted, Uws embraced the gens one by one, swearing by his blood that they